- Information that we collect from you and your use of this website

 You can choose to accept or decline cookies.
 Most web browsers automatically accept cookies, but you can usually modify your browser setting to decline cookies if you prefer.
 This may prevent you from taking full advantage of the website.

 We may use and analyse the information we collect so that we can manage and improve the services on the website.
 Demographic and statistical information about user behaviour may be collected and used to analyse the popularity and effectiveness of the website.
 Any disclosure of this information will be in aggregate form and will not identify individual users.

-The NIHR HPRU in EI also uses services from Google on this website to measure and analyse visitor information.
+The NIHR HPRU in BSE also uses services from Google on this website to measure and analyse visitor information.
 For further information, visit Google Analytics.

 We will not (nor will we allow any third party to) use the statistical analytical tools to track or to collect personally identifiable information of visitors to this website.
 We will not associate any data gathered with any personally identifying information from any source as part of our use of the statistical analytics tools.